rethread-studio/code-strata/code-strata-2019/README.md

 ### assets

-Contains the typography chosen for the project.
+Contains the typography chosen and sounds for the project.

 ### data